solana-labs/solana/book/src/proposals/ledger-replication-to-implement.md

    seed for the hash result.

-   * A fake proof should consist of a archiver hash of a signature of a PoH
+   * A fake proof should consist of an archiver hash of a signature of a PoH

      value.
 That way when the archiver reveals the fake proof, it can be